pushdev-code/git-tutorial/4-students/felipe-lopez.md

-For me git is interesting because you can work with your teammates together checkout -b create a new branch
+For me git is interesting because you can work with your teammates together git checkout -b "name of branch" create a new branch